softbalanced/erc20-atomicswap/README.md

-# dash-atomic-swap
+# balanced-atomic-swap

-Library for creating atomic swaps transactions on the Dash blockchain
+Library for creating atomic swaps transactions on the Balanced blockchain

 ---
 # Demo Application

 This repository contains a simple demo application is the `/demo` directory.
-In this appication the initiator has Ethereum they would like to swap for Dash.
+In this appication the initiator has Ethereum they would like to swap for Balanced.

 ## Starting the Demo Application